 - Develop skills to organize and communicate information pertaining to a public health issue, including policy implications, priorities and recommended course of action

-- Work collaboratively collaboratively on an original project related to public health through the Senior Seminar Capstone, or for eligible students, an honors thesis.
+- Work collaboratively on an original project related to public health through the Senior Seminar Capstone, or for eligible students, an honors thesis.

 Honors and CapstonesView Honors website

 All concentrators develop and execute a culminating project.
 Non-Honors students complete a capstone project as part of the required Senior Seminar course, PHP1910, taken in the Fall semester of the senior year.
 Students pursuing Honors write an Honors thesis, completed through two senior year semesters of PHP1980, Honors Thesis Preparation.
 Both PHP1910 and PHP1980 are WRIT-designated and, thus, can fulfill the second writing requirement for Public Health students.

 Students apply for the Honors track at the end of junior year.
 To be eligible for Honors, students submit a thesis prospectus to the Honors Director by the first Friday in May (or November) of their sixth semester.
 The prospectus must be signed by the primary thesis advisor and must identify a secondary advisor; at least one advisor must be affiliated with a Public Health department.
 At the time of submission, students must be in good academic standing and demonstrate academic excellence by having achieved a balance of As over Bs in all graded courses taken to fulfill concentration requirements.

 Approved honors candidates enroll in PHP1980 for a grade in both semesters of the senior year.
 They establish written expectations and a timeline for deliverables with their thesis advisor(s) and meet regularly throughout the year.
 Finally, they submit and orally present a thesis judged to be of superior quality by both faculty advisors.
 Honors students are expected to continue to demonstrate academic excellence as above (students can take up to two (2) courses S/NC).